 Promoting the bicycling lifestyle in The Buckeye State

-Ohio to Erie Trail Tour: Day 5 – Canal Fulton to Cleveland
+Back to Ohio to Erie Trail Tour: Day 4 – Howard to Canal Fulton

 I woke up early in the camper belonging to my Warm Showers hosts Ray and Dawn, and killed some time catching on on email with my smartphone.
 I went into the house and found Ray in the kitchen, and enjoyed a cup of coffee with him before I walked into town to get some breakfast.